 NRS 201.120 is the Nevada law that makes illegal abortions a felony.
 Licensed physicians are allowed to perform abortions and prescribe the abortion pill.
 Otherwise, terminating a pregnancy is forbidden.
 The statute states:

-- It's a crime for anyone to prescribe, supply or administer to a woman–whether pregnant or not–or advises or causes her to take any medicine, drug or substance to terminate a pregnancy.
+1. Prescribes, supplies or administers to a woman, whether pregnant or not, or advises or causes her to take any medicine, drug or substance; or

 - 1 - 10 years in Nevada State Prison, and

 - Up to $10,000 in fines (at the judge's discretion)2

 Meanwhile, Nevada makes it a gross misdemeanor to: